 Even if you believe Adobe or Salesforce can build their own CDP in a reasonable amount of time, you would still be constrained to only the channels that live within their cloud.
 Vendor lock-in is a major risk a company must consider, and in this case, it’s lock-in of your entire marketing tech stack.
 At ActionIQ, we believe that brands should have the flexibility to choose best-in-class channel solutions for themselves and reduce switching costs when their strategy changes or the vendor falls behind.

-In closing, we see the last week as a massive win for the Customer Data Platform market and, more importantly, for brands wanting to be more personalized and customer-centric.
+In closing, Adobe and Salesforce CDP‘s are good for the market as a whole.
+We see the last week as a massive win for the Customer Data Platform market and, more importantly, for brands wanting to be more personalized and customer-centric.
 CDPs will be a foundational layer in the enterprise marketing stack going forward – powering personalization at scale while optimizing marketing performance and efficiency.
-With these announcements, everyone has now acknowledged that single view of the customer is an unsolved problem and we can all move on to evaluating who has the best solution to solve it not just in the future, but right now.
+Every marketing team will keep a close eye on Adobe and Salesforce to see the progress make in the CDP space.
+With these announcements, everyone has now acknowledged that a single view of the customer is an unsolved problem and we can all move on to evaluating who has the best solution to solve it not just in the future, but right now.